Absentee Voting Guide

 Applications are available starting 3 months before the election from the municipal clerk or online at: http://www.maine.gov/cgi-bin/online/AbsenteeBallot/index.pl

 Yes.
 You may vote absentee at the clerk's office as soon as absentee ballots are available.
-Absentee ballots are available 30 to 45 days before the election at the municipal clerk's office.
+Absentee ballots are available at least 30 days before the election at the municipal clerk's office.
 You don't need to complete an application if you vote in person at the clerk's office.

 When must my voted ballot be returned to my municipal clerk?